 White Oak Tree Care

 The white oak is a symbol of strength and endurance, and its longevity and size make it apparent why.
-Grown in forests and other natural landscapes, the white oak is much more resistant to disease than its red oak cousins and will be a fantastic addition to your landscape that is easy to grow and maintain.
+Grown in forests and other natural landscapes, the white oak is much more resistant to disease than its red oak cousins.
+When grown in a yard, however, it is more likely to rot than a red oak.
 The biggest concern is in the planning and placement of your tree.

 When planning to plant a white oak you need to think not only why you want to plant it, but also why not: the white oak can grow to epic sizes, especially if given the space to spread out a bit.
 When the white oak is planted in the open, its spread can be as wide as its height.
 If space is limited, a different species is a better choice for your landscape design.
 Even if you do have plenty of room you need to consider what will be in the area and around the tree and does its future size inhibit any future plans you might have for its space.

 If you have the space and the time, the rest of a white oak's care is an easy task that doesn't require much effort once the tree is established.